irkgreen/beltprox/README.md

 add note to comments if user edits or stops early or edits a database - make uneditable?

 test app cache
+-I had to refresh website on my iPhone that was connected to wi-fi in order to get the latest version.
+It was using cached.

 consider switching completely to jquery (need to use name or change name to ID to use hashtag refs)